 Measurement of reflected solar irradiance is receiving significant attention by industry, military, and government agencies to assess potential impacts of glint and glare from growing numbers of solar power installations around the world.
 In addition, characterization of the incident solar flux distribution on central receivers for concentrating solar power applications is important to monitor and maintain system performance.
 This website contains tools to evaluate solar glare and receiver irradiance.

-Beginning on May 10, 2016, the Solar Glare Hazard Analysis Tool (SGHAT) web application found on this site will be disabled.
+The Solar Glare Hazard Analysis Tool (SGHAT) web application (versions 1 and 2) found on this site will be disabled in 2016.
 You can download your existing data (in JSON format) below.
 The technology behind SGHAT (the raw code and algorithms) is now available for licensing from Sandia Laboratories.
 Interested parties can contact the licensing department.
 Webinars will be held in the coming months.
 Announcements will be posted soon.

 Users seeking to use SGHAT for glare analyses can visit the following licensed SGHAT applications.
 These sites are available for online usage and include recent SGHAT enhancements and features: